2025 Energy Transition Symposium at UMass Amherst

 To attend or present, please register here.
 If you have any questions or would like to request information about participating in the poster session please email zgetmanp@umass.edu

-The event is sponsored by ELEVATE, in partnership with the Energy Transition Institute, the iCons Program, Clean Energy Extension, Campus Sustainability, and the Wind Energy Fellows Program.
+The event is sponsored by ELEVATE and the Energy Transition Institute, in partnership with the iCons Program, Clean Energy Extension, Campus Sustainability, and the Wind Energy Fellows Program.

-*There will be a cash bar and hors d'oeuvre served during the poster session.
+*There will be a cash bar and hors d'oeuvre served during the poster sessions.